 - Install Kodi on your PC/Mac, if you haven’t done it by this point.

-- Earlier, you were required to download an extension software for casting.
+- Earlier, you were required to download an extension software for doing chromecast for windows 10.
 Now, that extension has been discontinued, because you no longer need the assistance of an add-on for something so fundamental.
 Cast service comes natively on Chrome browser now, and you can find it under the menu on the top right corner of the browser.

-- So, that saves us a step here.
+- So, that saves us a step here and also solves our question of “how to chromecast from laptop”.